rosal3svictor/JavaScript/README.md

   all the arguments that the function receives when it was called

 and this is the most important part: It is created the Lexical Environment.
-It's an object that contains all the execution contexts under which there are stored the variable names declared within a function as well as their current values.
-It's like a dictionary, deinfed through key/value pairs.
+It's an object that all execution contexts have, where the variable names within a function as well as their current values are stored.
+It's like a dictionary, defined through key/value pairs.

 Once it is assigned a new value to any of those variables, it is going to be updated the lexical environment that variable belongs to.
 All arrays, functions